WHAT IS HEPATITIS C?

 DO I NEED TO GET TESTED FOR HEP C?

-Not everyone needs to get tested for Hep C. But you can take this online assessment to determine your chances of contracting Hep C and decide whether or not you should get tested.
-And if you decide that’s the right move for you, here are DC’s testing locations, services centers, and resources for hepatitis.
+Not everyone needs to get tested for Hep C. If you decide that’s the right move for you, here are DC’s testing locations, services centers, and resources for hepatitis.

 IS HEP C COMMON?